berlinplan/berlinplan.github.io/readme.md

 -less Hierarchic /Ideological Armies Like Taliban /Iranian irgc/ Isis stronger or Classic Armies?

-If Parents get voting Power of their Children-> solve  Environment Problem?

--the half-lives of some of radioisotopes produced are greater than a million years.
-Should we give children (over Parents) voting Power?

-App->Destroy Psychopathical Systems ->equality -> No Mass Migration -> less Flights -> good Environment -> societies with similar values  melt -> No borders -> no Investment in Armies

 e-car->maybe good for Environment -> Create huge inequality -> Atomic war -> bad for Environment?

 Electric cars would need ten times as many chips as petrol or diesel (140) Joe Biden passed the Chips Act.
 This states that no US technology may be used in the production of semiconductors with a structure width of less than 14 nanometers.
 (139)